The way you get to a place can almost be as much fun as what you do when you get there.

 Attached to many of them are restaurants that show off spectacular island views from architecturally inspiring environments.
 This, while plying you with some of the world’s greatest wine matched to modern, award-winning foods . . . they haven’t banned hedonism, have they?

-Relax, after all that sipping and supping, with a beach walk or a drift through the local shops which remind you of the ‘alternative lifestyle’ culture for which Waiheke is renowned.
-Indeed, that tie-dyed headband suits you, sir.
-No, madam, macramé really is making a comeback.
+Relax, after all that sipping and supping, with a beach walk or a drift through the local shops which are a testament to the recent gentrification of the island, most boasting bespoke, beachy homewares.

-And when you get your active hat on again, swim, windsurf or take a good stomp amongst the boulders and the Second World War bunkers on the eastern end of this little slice of island paradise or the Whakanewha Regional Park.
+And when you get your active hat on again, swim, windsurf or take a good stomp amongst the boulders and the Second World War gun emplacements at Stonybatter on the eastern end of this little slice of island paradise or at the Whakanewha Regional Park.

-You can have a great day on Waiheke — the ferries are fast and frequent, and affordable — or an amazing weekend, week or more.
+You can have a great day on Waiheke — the ferries are fast, frequent and affordable — or an amazing weekend, week or more.
 Places to stay range from backpackers’ to luxury lodges, meaning you are always spoilt for choice as to where you’ll lay your head after a long day’s sipping, surfing, snacking and sightseeing.
 And all less than an hour from the Big Smoke.
 Perfect.